VTrappler/vtrappler.github.io/_pages/about.md

 ---
 My research interests are (but not limited to)
 * Uncertainty Quantification
-* Data Assimilation
+* Data Assimilation & ML
+* Optimisation Under Uncertainties
 * Dimension Reduction
-* Optimisation Under Uncertainties
 * Calibration of numerical models

-* Modelling of the ocean
+All of this applied to geophysics.

 ### CV and Resume
 * [Academic CV](https://vtrappler.github.io/files/TRAPPLER_academic_CV.pdf)